 Click here to find out the meaning of idiomatic/idiom (if you’re unsure)

-bee meaning
+bee idioms

 A bee or a bumblebee as they are sometimes called is a flying insect that makes honey.
 Bees aren’t aggressive and will only sting you if they feel threatened.
 The mean ones are called wasps and hornets.
 They are a similar but bigger and angrier.